 How can Tom Trantham’s cows graze alfalfa and not be susceptible to bloat?

 A recent visit to Vermont turned up an unexpected visit to a local farm stand that offered passersby a selection of fine local goods.

 Roger Rainville is plowing ahead on meeting his own energy needs.
-His fuel costs about $1.70 per gallon to make.
+He produces his own on-farm biodiesel fuel.

 Congress has terminated funding in this year’s (2011) federal budget for the National Sustainable Agriculture Information Service, commonly known as ATTRA.
 For those who may not be aware, this program provides a wealth of online sustainability information to farmers, educators, and the public.
 Without obtaining additional financial support, their databases, publications, and technical services may […]

-In partnership with SARE, CUpS filmed the story of Jeanne Carver, and her historic ranch in Shaniko, Oregon.
+In partnership with SARE, CUpS filmed the story of Jeanne Carver, and her century old ranch in Shaniko, Oregon.